-Cost of sales, excluding amortization of acquired intangible assets, of approximately \$330,000 for the three months ended March 31, 2019 consisted of (i) costs associated with the manufacturing of YUTIQ and DEXYCU, certain period costs and product shipping costs and (ii) accrued royalty expense on DEXYCU net sales payable to the former Icon security holders.
+Cost of sales, excluding amortization of acquired intangible assets, of approximately \$327,000 for the three months ended September 30, 2019 consisted of costs associated with the manufacturing of YUTIQ and DEXYCU, certain period costs and product shipping costs.
 We expensed manufacturing costs as research and development expenses in the periods prior to FDA approval of the products.
 In the fourth quarter of 2018, we began capitalizing inventory costs for YUTIQ and DEXYCU manufactured in preparation for our launch in the United States.
-We had no cost of sales for the three months ended March 31, 2018.
+We had no cost of sales for the three months ended September 30, 2018.